sudev-inflection/inflection-journey-stats-bot-python/README.md

 }
 ```

-## Authentication
+## Authentication Flow

-The server uses environment variables for authentication:
+The server supports two authentication methods:

-- `INFLECTION_EMAIL`: Your Inflection.io account email
-- `INFLECTION_PASSWORD`: Your Inflection.io account password
+### Method 1: Manual Authentication (Recommended)
+1. Use the `inflection_login` MCP tool with your email and password
+2. The server will store your authentication token
+3. Use other tools as needed
+4. If the token expires, use `inflection_login` again

+### Method 2: Environment Variables (Optional)
+1. Set `INFLECTION_EMAIL` and `INFLECTION_PASSWORD` environment variables
-The server automatically:
+2. The server will automatically authenticate on startup
-- Logs in using these credentials on startup
-- Refreshes tokens when they expire
-- Handles authentication errors gracefully
+3. If authentication fails, you'll need to use the manual method

 ## API Endpoints